mobiledgex/edge-cloud-sampleapps/unity/MagicLeapFaceDetectionPOC/README.md

    the permisison plugin.
 10) FindClouldlet seems to take a long while to get a result once the app starts (this is likely a bug).
     Wait about 20 seconds, and it should discover either the fallback location (In San Jose, CA), or a real MLLocation provided location.
+Then it should have a message that it found an AppInst to send snapshots to the detection server.
 11) Point it at a set of faces once connected to the face detection server to see rectanges.
 There is more to do in this Proof of Concept to improve this code.
 12) ./mldb log to monitor some verbose log output on which AppInst and the state of CompanionDeviceManager.cs/GameObject.